 The Spanish capital has been described as the ‘football capital of Europe’ in recent years and there’s certainly something to that.
-The 2014 Champions League Final was the first contested by two sides from the same city as Real Madrid and Atleti met in Lisbon.
-Two years later there was a repeat in Milan.
-The 2010’s was also a good decade for a host of other clubs in or on the fringes of the Spanish capital with a record five Madrid clubs appearing in the 2018/19 La Liga season.
-Therefore it is the perfect destination for a football trip with loads of clubs packed into a relatively small area and in this Madrid football travel guide, we will aim to give you the lowdown on the game right across Spain’s largest metropolitan area.
+It is the perfect destination for a football city break with loads of clubs packed into a relatively small area, almost all easily reached by public transport.
+In this Madrid football guide, we will aim to give you the lowdown on the game right across Spain’s largest metropolitan area.

 The Madrid Football Map

-The locations of all the Madrid clubs in Spain’s top three divisions (as of 2019/20) are listed above, excluding B teams.
-Real Madrid, Atletico Madrid and Rayo Vallecano are in the city proper, although Atleti are now out not far from the airport following their 2017 move from the Vicente Calderon to the Wanda Metropolitano.
+The locations of all the main Madrid clubs feature above.
+Real Madrid, Atlético Madrid and Rayo Vallecano are in the city proper, although Atleti are now out not far from the airport following their 2017 move from the Vicente Calderon to the Estadio Metropolitano.

-You can also see a cluster of four clubs to the southwest of Madrid in the commuter belt that includes the towns of Getafe, Fuenlabrada, Alcorcon and Leganes, all of which are currently represented by either Primera or Segunda teams.
+You can also see a cluster of four clubs to the southwest of Madrid in the commuter belt that includes the towns of Getafe, Alcorcón and Leganés, all of which are represented by either Primera or Segunda teams as of the 2023/24 season.

-There are also a few smaller Segunda B teams that are found to the north and west of the city.
+There are also a few smaller third or fourth tier teams that are found to the north and west of the city.

 Madrid Football Travel – The Clubs